EPIC DRIVE: Kuala Klawang

 THURSDAY OCTOBER 15, 2015

-Not knowing what to do, we gathered six people to an expedition in hopes to uncover the myth of The Great Klawang.
+Not knowing what to do, we gathered six people on an expedition in hopes to uncover the myth of The Great Klawang.
 Today's lineup, a front driven Audi A6 Hybrid, rear powered Porsche Cayman and an all-wheel-drive Volkswagen Tiguan.
 We decided to gather at Cyberjaya then begin a course that required us to travel south through and out of the busy streets of Klang Valley.
 After having our tyres filled with air, our expedition began at about ten thirty anti meridian where the navigation on the A6 was on the job to lead us through the shortest passage.

 With little to no traffic at all, a span of twisty road magically appeared, this stretch is called N32.
 Having the leading A6 gone all out, engaging the dynamic mode while only being able to partially disable the traction control, the tail does get loose, messy even when pushed by the driver.
 This stretch is particularly twisty and narrow and to keep the A6 in line is a game of arm wrestling.